codingvc/codingvc/_posts/2014-04-01-investor-update-email-template.markdown

 - Asks

     - Tell investors what you want, whether it's an introduction to a specific person, customer referrals, hiring referrals, product feedback, or anything else.
-(You can ask for <a href="{{site.url}}extracting-more-value-from-investors">just about anything</a>).
+(You can ask for <a href="{{site.url}}/extracting-more-value-from-investors">just about anything</a>).

 ## The Rationale